wdawson/okta.github.io/_source/_posts/2018-04-16-add-auth-to-your-pwa-with-okta-and-stencil.md

 ​
 The first thing, is getting all the inputs inside the `form` element of the component.
 Then a user object is created with the username and password from their respective inputs.
 ​
 Next the `authClient` object is used to call the `signIn()` method with the user object that was created.
 It returns a promise, so you handle the `then` condition by getting the response and check to see if the response's status is a 200.
 If it is, call the `authClient.token`'s `getWithoutPrompt()` method which also returns a promise.
-It takes a `responseType` property which is set to 'id_token', because that's what you want to get from Okta.
-You've also asked for three scopes that will give you the 'openid', profile, and email data associated with the newly authenticated user.
+It takes a `responseType` property which is set to `id_token`, because that's what you want to get from Okta.
+You've also asked for three scopes that will give you the openid, profile, and email data associated with the newly authenticated user.
 The method need the session token returned from the `signIn()` method's response.
 Finally, you've told the function to call back to the `redirectUri`, which was set as a trusted redirect origin in Okta when you created your application.
 ​
-In the 'then' condition of this promise, you take the id token received and set it in local storage as 'okta_id_token'.
+In the `then` condition of this promise, you take the id token received and set it in local storage as `okta_id_token`.
 If all that worked, the user is redirected to the profile page.
 ​
 If the response had a status of anything other than 200, it merely throws an error that says it can't handle any other statuses.
 Finally, the fail condition for the `signIn()` method call simply logs any errors to the console.
 ​